Oop Bop Sh'Bam

-Oop Bop Sh'Bam is a jazz standard by Dizzy Gillespie.
+"Oop Bop Sh'Bam" is a jazz standard by Dizzy Gillespie.
 It has been described as "tailor made for tenor saxophone".
 The song title and word usage developed from "verbalizing the sounds of the new music [bebop]".
-The scat lyrics "Oop bop sh'bam a klook a mop" are an homage to drummer Kenny Clarke, nicknamed "Klook", who played drums in a 1946 recording of the composition with Gillespie's sextet.
+The scat lyrics, "Oop bop sh'bam a klook a mop", are a homage to drummer Kenny Clarke, nicknamed "Klook", who played drums in a 1946 recording of the composition with Gillespie's sextet.

-"Oop bop sh'bam" is based on the "Rhythm changes" chord progression with a new middle eight.
+"Oop Bop Sh'Bam" is based on the "rhythm changes" chord progression with a new middle eight.
 It was written by Gillespie with Gil Fuller taking writing credit in order to secure publishing royalties.